Graham · Cairngorms

 Geallaig Hill — common questions

-- Where do I park for Geallaig Hill?
+- Where should I park to climb Geallaig Hill?

-- Standard parking is at NO345970 near Aberdeen.
+- Standard parking is at NO345970.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

 - The standard good-weather months for Geallaig Hill are April, May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.